LucasPrette/docker-crud-torrex/web/README.md

 1. Rename the `.example.env` file to `.env` and populate the necessary information
 2. Ensure that the `api` is running
-3. Install the deps running `npm install`
+3. Install the dependencies running `npm install`

 ### Starting the project as dev mode